federgraph/RiggVar-RG38/README.md

 but it cannot be reused in your closed source project without asking. )

 I plan to publish the documentation drawing base classes in a dedicated repository.
+They can be used standalone, with TFormDrawing as the main form and new samples.

 ## Contributions

 Contributions are welcome.
-Lots of work to do.
+There is a still lot of work to do.

 There is currently no localization, and I have not decided how that should be done.